-- A cost estimate is required for the project (privately managed and managed by the Royal Bahamas Police Force).
-The financial information should detail the cost composition of each relevant element as follows (see also Item #13 on page 34 of RFP): - Overall total cost estimate for the project. - Total cost estimate for professional services. - Total unit cost per component. - Total cost estimate for travel. - Total cost estimate for licences.
+• A cost estimate is required for the project (privately managed by an independent contractor).

+The financial information should detail the cost composition of each relevant element as follows (see also Item #13 on page 40 of RFP):

-- Total cost estimate for: - A minimum of 300 active tracking units per day; - A maximum of 500 active tracking units per day; and - Unspecified number of tracking units per day. - Total cost estimate for any specific hardware required. - Other (identify). - A financial certificate is required from each respondent.
-It should include the following: - Financial statements are required for each firm having a significant interest in the Vendor's proposal. - Financial and credit capacity. - Industry standing and current projects (including roles, budgets, and time lines). - Evidence of sufficient capacity to complete the project. - The selected Vendor will be required to submit proposal security in the form of an "on-demand, irrevocable Letter of Credit" (LC) issued by a Bank operating in The Bahamas in the amount of no less than thirty five thousand United States dollars (\$35,000 USD).
+- Overall total cost estimate for the project. - Total cost estimate for professional services. - Total unit cost per component. - Total cost estimate for travel. - Total cost estimate for licenses. - Total cost estimate for: - A minimum of 400 active tracking units per day; - A maximum of 500 active tracking units per day; and - Unspecified number of tracking units per day. - Total cost estimate for any specific hardware required. - Other (identify). - A financial certificate is required from each respondent.
+It should include the following: - Financial statements are required for each firm having a significant interest in the Vendor's proposal. - Financial and credit capacity. - Letter of Credit (proposal security) - Industry standing and current projects (including roles, budgets, and timelines). - Evidence of sufficient capacity to complete the project. - The selected Vendor will be required to submit proposal security in the form of an "on-demand, irrevocable Letter of Credit" (LC) issued by a Bank operating in The Bahamas in the amount of no less than ten thousand United States dollars (\$10,000 USD).
 This security is required to be provided fifteen (15) calendar days after the selection of the successful Vendor and will be returned to the selected Vendor within fifteen (15) calendar days of the complete execution of the Contract.